JeanMainguy/MeTAfisher/README.md

 # Metafisher
-Program to retrieve toxin antitoxin (TA) systems in genomes and metagenomes
+Program to retrieve toxin antitoxin (TA) systems in genomes and metagenomes.

 ## Quick start